FrancisCMS/FrancisCMS/README.md

 ### Configuration

-FrancisCMS has a number of configuration options that you can set in your app by creating an initializer file called `config/initializers/francis_cms.rb`.
+FrancisCMS has a number of configuration options that you can set in your application by creating an initializer file called `config/initializers/francis_cms.rb`.
 This file might look something like:

 ```rb
 Rails.application.config.tap do |config|